 Just recently the hospitalization wing of the clinic was finished through funds from the 2014 race.
 Here are a couple pictures showing the completed building and work.

 With the remainder of the funds from 2014 they will start to break ground on a new wing that will focus on HIV/AIDS education and care.
 We’ll post more pictures as we get them!
-For an overview of the history of the work done on the clinic through the Run For Rwanda, please watch the following video.
+For an overview of the history of the work done on the clinic through the Run For Rwanda, please see the Kibali, Rwanda page.

 Runners and walkers simultaneously lined up to run in Cottonwood Park in Colorado Springs on the streets of Kibali, Rwanda, with all event proceeds going to establish a health clinic and to fund other much-needed development programs in a rural community outside Byumba.

 The Colorado Springs race included many co-ed teams, a respectable number of barefoot runners, and 7 teams in the RFR’s water-carry challenge (a team consists of a pair of runners that carry a full, five-gallon water jug the entire race distance, in a category designed to simulate the trek many Kibali children make every day to supply their family’s water needs).